Simularia/medea/README.md

-# EOLO Documentation
+# EOLO

+## Introduction

+Use `eolo` to compute wind dependent emission input files for many atmospheric dispersion models.
+The tool works with different models, such as CALPUFF, AERMOD, ARIA-IMPACT and SPRAY.
+Emissions are computed according to different schemes suitable for odour and air quality modelling.

+See [below](#algorithms-and-bibliographical-references) for a description of the relevant algorithms and for the bibliographical references.

 ## How to use eolo

-First of all, some python packages are required: these can be installed via a virtual environment as following:
+In order to run `eolo`, some python packages are required.
+These can be installed via a virtual environment as in the following:

 ```{sh}
 $ virtualenv venv
 $ source venv/bin/activate
 (venv) $ pip install -r requirements.txt
 ```

-After that one can use it:
+The included help, shows how to use the tool:
 ```{sh}
 (venv) $ ./eolo.py -h
 usage: eolo.py [-h] [-d] config